Pete's Log: A Brief History

 The log was started towards the end of 1998, as an attempt to keep track of my wacky adventures.
 It was slow going at first, with entries being relatively short and rare.
 At this time the log was simply a set of html files, updated by hand.
 Hardly ideal.
 It looked like this.

-Fast forward to 2009 and the realization that the code base is now 10 years old and showing its age.
+Now fast forward to 2009 and the realization that the code base is now 10 years old and showing its age.
 For the first time in the history of the log, I set up a test server and began work on refactoring the code.
 The code was streamlined, some security improvements made, yet another new layout designed, and various other fixes, features and tweaks added.
-There haven't been version numbers so far, but these changes would definitely warrant a new major version number.

 In August and September of 2020 I put in a major redesign of www.esgeroth.org as a whole.
 Until that time, Pete's Log had mostly existed on its own without consistent navigation and style between it and the rest of esgeroth.org.
 That changed with this redesign.
 Pete's Log also finally became mobile friendly.
 This is the fifth and current design of Pete's Log.

 More details can be found by viewing entries tagged with the meta topic.
 What does the future hold?
 Stay tuned to find out!